willemml/hl-mc-kt/README.md

 # Headless Minecraft Kotlin (hl-mc-kt)

 The goal is to have full chat support, movement support (for pathing), support for crafting things/interacting with the world so that this could be used as a bot for automation, it should also be lightweight and be threadable/connect to multiple servers at once or one server with multiple accounts.
+Uses [kt-cmd](https://github.com/wnuke-dev/kt-cmd) for the command system.

 #### Credits
  - Steveice10's [MCProtocolLib](https://github.com/Steveice10/MCProtocolLib) for saving me lots of time.
  - Tea-Ayataka's [Kordis](https://github.com/Tea-Ayataka/Kordis) for making it easy to interact with the Discord API.
- - PorkStudios' [PorkLib](https://github.com/PorkStudios/PorkLib) for its easy to use Minecraft text parsing.
+ - PorkStudios' [PorkLib](https://github.com/PorkStudios/PorkLib) for Minecraft text parsing.